IncogOwl/sp24-cse110-lab4/expose/javascript/part2.md

 3
 2

 The output comes in this format due to the setTimeout function.
 It prints 1 first and then since there is a time out set to the numbers 2 and 3, it had to wait.
-Since there is no timeout
+Since there is no timeout for console.log(4) thus it gets printed first followed by 3 as its timeout period would have ended followed later by 2 when its timeout period ends.
+Thus you get the output as above.